- Spears Home

 We sponsor annual innovation events to generate rural solutions to expedite helping rural Oklahoma to eliminate rural health disparities.

-2019 is a special year!
-It is the first year we are challenging rural health organizations to generate proposals with a goal to more quickly and directly fund innovation for rural communities in Oklahoma!
+This is a special year!
+It is the second year we are challenging rural health organizations to generate proposals with a goal to more quickly and directly fund innovation for rural communities in Oklahoma!

-This is also the first year we are collaborating with the Public Health Institute of Oklahoma, the Robert Woods Johnson Foundation/County Health Rankings and Roadmaps, the Rural Health Association of Oklahoma and the University of Tulsa Center for Health Care Delivery Sciences.”
+We are again collaborating with the Public Health Institute of Oklahoma, the Robert Woods Johnson Foundation/County Health Rankings and Roadmaps, the Rural Health Association of Oklahoma and the University of Tulsa Center for Health Care Delivery Sciences.

 What are the Goals for the Challenge?